Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

 3DS Remake exclusive data:
 ```
 {
+    can_unlock_s_rank:Xb, //Whether or not the S Rank can be achieved from this mansion.
+Default = 0b.
     tracking_boos:[ //A list of at most 3 Boo IDs to show on the map.
 Added when spawned, removed when captured.
         { //A tracked boo.
             namespace:"luigis_mansion", //The namespace of the boo.